virocon-organization/virocon/README.rst

 - Defining a probabilistic model with the conditonal modeling approach (CMA)
 - Computing an environmental contour using either the

+  - inverse first-order reliability method (IFORM),
-  - inverse first order reliability method (IFORM) or the
+  - inverse second-order reliability method (ISORM) or the
   - highest density contour (HDC) method